JazmineMT/JazmineMT/README.md

    # <div align="center"> Hi there, I'm Jazmine 👋
-### <div align="center">I'm Jazmine, a full-stack freelance developer 👨‍💻 seeking employment 🚀</div>
+### <div align="center">I'm Jazmine, a full-stack developer 👨‍💻 seeking employment 🚀</div>

 - 🔭 I’m currently working on  portfolio peices

-- 🌱 I’m currently learning Hyperledger and Kubernetes
+- 🌱 I’m currently learning Java and Angular

 - ⚡ Fun fact: I have a French Bulldog and a Beagle